dankamongmen/notcurses/USAGE.md

 struct ncdirect; // minimal state for a terminal

 // Initialize a direct-mode Notcurses context on the connected terminal at 'fp'.
 // 'fp' must be a tty.
 You'll usually want stdout.
-Direct mode supportes a
+Direct mode supports a
 // limited subset of Notcurses routines which directly affect 'fp', and neither
 // supports nor requires notcurses_render().
 This can be used to add color and
 // styling to text in the standard output paradigm. 'flags' is a bitmask over